samh4cks/samh4cks.github.io/_posts/2025-03-30-hackthebox-code.md

 ## TL;DR

 This writeup covers the [__Code__](https://app.hackthebox.com/machines/Code){:target="_blank"} machine, an easy-rated Linux box.
-Initial enumeration revealed open ports 22 (SSH) and 5000 (Gunicorn), hosting a Python code editor.
-Registering an account and testing the editor showed restricted imports and blacklisted built-in functions.
-However, using `object.__subclasses__()`, I located `subprocess.Popen` and executed a reverse shell payload to gain initial access as app-production.
-Exploring the system, I found a database file with user hashes, cracked them, and logged in as `martin`.
-Checking `sudo -l` revealed `backy.sh`, a backup script allowing limited directory archiving.
-By crafting a path traversal payload in `task.json`, I tricked the script into archiving `/root/`, gaining access to the final flag.
+The challenge began with a `Python code editor` running on port 5000, which restricted certain functions.
+By exploring its limitations, I discovered a way to execute system commands and gain access as app-production.
+While navigating the system, I found a database containing password hashes, cracked them and logged in as user.
+Checking for elevated privileges revealed a backup script that only allowed specific directories.
+By manipulating its configuration file, I tricked the script into giving me access to `/root/`, ultimately leading to the final flag.

 ## Scanning Network